Congratulations to our graduates!

 Participation in commencement without permission is considered academic misconduct and subject to disciplinary action.

-Requests to attend an alternate ceremony should be directed to the Registrar at 608.342.1321.
+Requests to attend an alternate ceremony should be directed to the Office of the Registrar at 608.342.1321.

 Students, please make certain that you have taken care of the following:

-- Master’s candidates need to pay a $50 graduation fee (Bachelor’s degree candidates were already assessed a $50 senior fee).
-The graduation or senior fee is not a commencement fee (i.e. it does not include cap and gown fees).
+- Master’s candidates need to pay a $50 graduation fee.
+Bachelor’s degree candidates were already assessed a $50 senior fee.
+The graduation or senior fee is not a commencement fee; it does not include cap and gown fees.

 - Clear all financial obligations with the University including the library, housing, Business Office, Markee Pioneer Student Center, Textbook Center, NDLS/Perkins Loan Office and Financial Aid Office.

 - Read the Commencement Apparel information.
 Caps, gowns and personalized announcements are ordered through the University Bookstore or during Countdown to Commencement.
-Orders for commencement attire are needed by October 31, 2019 to avoid a late fee.
+Orders for commencement attire are needed by the end of March or October for the respective semester ceremony to avoid a late fee.
+Specific deadlines will be provided at Countdown to Commencement.
 Tassels are also available for purchase.
-The University Bookstore is the official provider of graduation announcements and may be purchased year round.
-If you have any questions, the bookstore phone number is 608.342.1486.
+The University Bookstore is the official provider of graduation announcements and those may be purchased year-round.
+If you have any questions, contact the University Bookstore at 608.342.1486.

 - Your application for graduation/intent to graduate form requested a mailing address for your diploma and a copy of your final transcript.
-During the commencement ceremony, each student will receive a diploma cover along with a congratulatory word from the Chancellor.
-Students will receive the original diploma within approximately 12 weeks of the close of the semester after a review of academic credentials is completed and diplomas are ordered.
-If you need to change your diploma mailing address, please contact the Registrar’s Office at 608.342.1321.
+Students will receive the original diploma within approximately 12 weeks of the close of the semester after a review of academic credentials is completed, and diplomas are ordered.
+If you need to change your diploma mailing address, please contact the Office of the Registrar at 608.342.1321.